Jacksonville Jaguars Buying Guide

 Free.
 You don’t even have to register.

 Blake Bortles had fantasy finishes of QB4 in 2015 and QB9 in 2016, due mostly to a volume of garbage pickup that would put your friendly municipal trash collector to shame.
 Over the last two years, Bortles has thrown for 1,551 yards and six touchdowns in the first quarters of games, 2,722 yards and 24 touchdowns in the fourth quarters.
 Those fourth-quarter numbers might prompt comparisons to Joe Montana were it not for the fact that the Jaguars have gone 8-24 over the past two seasons and have found themselves well behind in many of those final periods.
 It’s also worth noting that Bortles ranked sixth in passing attempts in 2015, third in 2016.
-With the Jaguars now fielding a potentially exceptional defense and hoping to lean on a Fournette-powered running game, Bortles’ passing volume could go from grape to raisin.
+Now, Bortles might have played his way out of a job.
+As of this writing, it was unclear whether Bortles or Chad Henne would get the nod as the Week 1 starter.
+The best move for fantasy owners is to pass on both.

 Fantasy analyst Russell Clay (@RussellJClay) noted on Twitter a few weeks ago that in 2015, Allen Robinson became only the fourth player since the merger to amass 1,400 or more receiving yards and 14 or more touchdown catches in a single season while averaging 17.0 yards per catch or better.
 The other three players were Jerry Rice, Randy Moss and Calvin Johnson.
 Despite getting the exact same number of targets (151) that he had in that sublime sophomore season, Robinson had 73 catches for 883 yards and six touchdowns last year.
 And those numbers were propped up by a late surge: 14 catches for 229 yards in Weeks 16-17.

 There are myriad statistics to illustrate A-Rob’s calamitous nosedive in efficiency.
 The “why” of Robinson’s collapse is more significant.
 In a piece for Pro Football Focus, Aaron Resnick (@aaronmresnick) pointed out that in 2015, Robinson caught 24 of 45 targets for 704 yards on go routes.
 In 2016, Robinson caught just nine of 42 targets for 186 yards on go routes.
 That 518-yard difference accounts for the entirety of A-Rob’s year-to-year yardage drop-off – plus an extra yard to spare.
-With the anticipated decrease in the Jags’ passing volume, it’s hard to see A-Rob catching 24 balls on go routes again, though his catch rate on those routes might improve if a stronger running game helps Bortles sell play-action.
-Buyers have been somewhat wary of Robinson, giving him an early ADP of WR16.
-It seems to be the right price for a young receiver destined to settle into a sea lane somewhere between the trade winds of 2015 and the horse latitudes of 2016.
+With the anticipated decrease in the Jags’ passing volume, it’s hard to see A-Rob catching 24 balls on go routes again, though his catch rate on those routes might improve if a stronger running game helps sell play-action.
+Robinson’s ADP has plumeted in recent weeks, falling all the way to WR23.
+That’s a pretty good price for a young receiver destined to settle into a sea lane somewhere between the trade winds of 2015 and the horse latitudes of 2016.

 MORE FANTASY: Indianapolis Colts Buying Guide

 Stunted by injuries in his first two NFL seasons, Marqise Lee had 63 catches for 851 yards and finished WR42 in both standard and PPR formats despite reaching the end zone only twice.
-A second-round draft pick in 2014, Lee isn’t among the top 70 wide receivers in Fantasy Football Calculator’s ADP listings.
+A second-round draft pick in 2014, Lee wsn’t among the top 70 wide receivers in Fantasy Football Calculator’s ADP listings even before he sustained a high-ankle sprain in training camp.
 I think he has promising late-round value as the No. 2 receiver on a team that won’t use its tight ends in the passing game very much.
 Lee has surged past Allen Hurns, who posted a 64-1,031-10 stat line in 2015 but slipped to 35-477-3 last year, catching fewer than half of his targets and missing the last five games of the season with a hamstring injury.
 Hurns has an ADP of WR67.
 A Hurns bounceback isn’t out of the question, but nor is attrition, especially if slightly built rookie fourth-rounder Dede Westbrook, a Heisman Trophy finalist last year, cuts into Hurns’ snaps from the slot.

 When the vacuous Capt.
 Stillman first laid eyes on Sgt.
 Hulka’s platoon of misfits in “Stripes,” he declared it a “fine group of men.”
 The captain would have difficulty ginning up such praise for Jacksonville’s ragtag collection of tight ends, which includes Marcedes Lewis, Mychal Rivera and Ben Koyack.
 This group has no discernible fantasy value.
 To borrow a line from Replacements frontman Paul Westerberg, the Jacksonville tight ends are waitin’ to be forgotten.